AliceOwl/Bookshop/README.md

 In addition to that, Users are enabled to sign up/login/ to get their personal accounts and each user can perform CRUD (Create, Read, Update, Delete) operations with their accounts.
 Users also have notifications and alers on their actions; each user can access their profile, settings, notes (enabling them to CRUD posts - a useful feature to create a shopping/reading list or leave themselves/others a memo).
 Admin Users have an additional menu item in drop-down: Admin Controls, wehre they can monitor the statistics about the website, users, orders, purchases, etc. and extract the data in the format needed.

-Admin Account: "Admin"
+Admin Account: "admin@gmail.com"
 Password: "password"

-User Account: "User"
+User Account: "user@example.com"
 Password: "testpassword"

 ## TARGET USERS: